Orsay Museum - 75007

 You will discover masterpieces by Van Gogh, Monnet… but not only, you will focus on many sculptures, paintings, photography, decorative art…

 The cherry on top, how could end an Impressionist day without a workshop to become an Impressionist artist yourself?
-After the visit, if you want to have the opportunity to make your own paintings, in a studio, adapted for the children of course, you can ask for a private workshop to learn how to paint in the Impressionist way.
+After the visit, if you want to have the opportunity to make your own paintings, in a studio adapted for the children of course, feel free to ask for a private workshop to learn how to paint in the Impressionist way.
 Ready to paint like Van Gogh or Monnet?
 Just ask and we'll check the availability of the studio.

 Why do we love Live the Impressionist way at the Orsay Museum ?

-An immersion in the most important Impressionist and post-impressionist collection from the period 1948 to 1914.
+An immersion in the most important Impressionist and Post-Impressionist collection from the period 1848 to 1914.

-The museum, housed in the former Orsay railway station, could be seen itself as an artwork.
+The museum was installed in the former Orsay railway station, built for the Universal Exhibition of 1900, could be seen itself as an artwork.

 Good to know